Qi Baishi 齊白石 (1864-1957)

 The Chinese seal artist Qi Baishi was born in Xiangtan, Hunan on January 1, 1864.
 He became a carpenter at the age of fourteen, and learned to paint on his own.
 His seal carving is very individualistic, reflecting his earlier woodworking experience with axe and chisel.
-Qi Baishi is best known in the western world for his painting and calligraphy, though he considered his seal carving his best work.
+Qi Baishi is best known in the western world for his painting and calligraphy though he considered his seal carving his best work.
 He was elected President of the Association of Chinese Artists in 1953.
-He died in Beijing on September 16, 1957.
+He died at the age of 93 in Beijing on September 16, 1957.

 - Pinyin: Qí Báishí

 - Also known as: Baishi; Old Man Baishi; Old Man of the Eight Ink-well Studio; Old Man Who Borrows Mountains; Qí Huáng (齊璜); Qi the Carpenter; Qí Wèiqīng (齊渭清); Rich Man of Three Hundred Seals

 The seals below are only a small sample of the thousands carved during the artist’s lifetime.
 Seals shown are not to scale.